 © 2014, Springer Science+Business Media New York.
 We study the problem of augmenting a weighted graph by inserting edges of bounded total cost while minimizing the diameter of the augmented graph.
 Our main result is an FPT $$4$$4-approximation algorithm for the problem.

-Frati, F, Gaspers, S, Gudmundsson, J & Mathieson, L 2013, 'Augmenting graphs to minimize the diameter', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), vol. 8283 LNCS, pp. 383-393.View/Download from: UTS OPUS or Publisher's site
+Frati, F, Gaspers, S, Gudmundsson, J & Mathieson, L 2013, 'Augmenting graphs to minimize the diameter', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), vol. 8283 LNCS, pp. 383-393.View/Download from: Publisher's site

 We study the problem of augmenting a weighted graph by inserting edges of bounded total cost while minimizing the diameter of the augmented graph.
 Our main result is an FPT 4-approximation algorithm for the problem. © 2013 Springer-Verlag.

-Arefin, AS, Mathieson, L, Johnstone, D, Berretta, R & Moscato, P 2012, 'Unveiling Clusters of RNA Transcript Pairs Associated with Markers of Alzheimer's Disease Progression', PLOS ONE, vol. 7, no. 9.View/Download from: UTS OPUS or Publisher's site
+Arefin, AS, Mathieson, L, Johnstone, D, Berretta, R & Moscato, P 2012, 'Unveiling Clusters of RNA Transcript Pairs Associated with Markers of Alzheimer's Disease Progression', PLOS ONE, vol. 7, no. 9.View/Download from: Publisher's site

-Mellor, D, Prieto, E, Mathieson, L & Moscato, P 2010, 'A Kernelisation Approach for Multiple d-Hitting Set and Its Application in Optimal Multi-Drug Therapeutic Combinations', PLOS ONE, vol. 5, no. 10.View/Download from: UTS OPUS or Publisher's site
+Mellor, D, Prieto, E, Mathieson, L & Moscato, P 2010, 'A Kernelisation Approach for Multiple d-Hitting Set and Its Application in Optimal Multi-Drug Therapeutic Combinations', PLOS ONE, vol. 5, no. 10.View/Download from: Publisher's site

-Mathieson, L & Moscato, P 2019, 'An Introduction to Proximity Graphs' in Moscato, P & de Vries, NJ (eds), Business and Consumer Analytics: New Ideas, Springer International Publishing, Germany, pp. 213-233.View/Download from: UTS OPUS or Publisher's site
+Mathieson, L & Moscato, P 2019, 'An Introduction to Proximity Graphs' in Moscato, P & de Vries, NJ (eds), Business and Consumer Analytics: New Ideas, Springer International Publishing, Germany, pp. 213-233.View/Download from: Publisher's site